How to Create a Cybersecurity Risk Management Plan

 1. Along with quantifying cyber risk, your security teams must determine the organization's risk tolerance.
 There can be a degree of risk that the organization can accept and afford.
 If the quantified risk is within a tolerable range, organizational leaders can accept it, further deprioritizing it in favor of risks that need more resources or attention.

-2. Align the risk tolerance with the organization's overall business goals.
+2. Align the risk appetite with the organization's overall business goals.

 4. Develop Risk Mitigation Strategies:

 1. This step involves developing and implementing strategies to reduce the identified risks.
-These strategies may include implementing technical controls, process improvements, training, etc.
+These strategies may include technical controls, process improvements, training, etc to reduce risk and is an iterative, ongoing process.

 2. Consider a multi-layered approach that addresses people, processes, and technology.